fleetdm/fleet/docs/Using Fleet/CIS-Benchmarks.md

 - 3.7 Audit Software Inventory
 - 6.2.1 Ensure Protect Mail Activity in Mail Is Enabled

-## Windows 11 Enterprise benchmark
+## Windows 10 & 11 Enterprise benchmarks

 Fleet's policies have been written against v2.0.0 of the benchmark.
 You can refer to the [CIS website](https://www.cisecurity.org/cis-benchmarks) for full details about this version.